-Please note that as a small organization, we do not always have the capacity to take on volunteers, and it may take up to 1 week to respond to your inquiry.
+Please note that as a small organization, we do not always have the capacity to take on volunteers, and it may take up to one week to respond to your inquiry.

 1. Join Your Local LEAF Branch